Coop

 When remote inference is activated, your survey jobs and results are automatically stored at the Expected Parrot server and accessible at the Remote inference page of your account.

 You can also post objects to Coop from your workspace, such as Surveys, Agents and Notebooks.
-To do this, you first need to create a file named .env in your EDSL working directory and store your key in it using the following format:
+To do this, you first need to store your Expected Parrot API key.
+If you have activated remote inference (at your Settings page), your key is automatically stored.
+If you are using EDSL locally, create a file named .env in your EDSL working directory and store your key in it using the following format:

 EXPECTED_PARROT_API_KEY = 'your_key_here'